sbastley/gettingcleaningdataproject/Codebook.md

 Replace activity numbers with descriptive activity names in activity_labels.txt using subsetting e.g.fdata$activity[fdata$activity == 1] <- "Walking"

-Clean variable names to make lower case, remove parentheseses and dashes, and expand some abbreviations.
+Clean variable names to make lower case, remove parentheses and dashes, and expand some abbreviations.
 Left t and f alone.
 They stand for time and frequency. e.g. names(fdata) <- gsub("[:()-_:]","", names(fdata))

 Remove previous data left over after making new main data set using rm

 Make new tidy data set with average values by subject and activity using the aggregate function with a list of the activity and subject columns.
 This makes a tidy, wide format data set.
 The data set used in the aggregate function is subset for the mean function to work on.
-The list is removed after the tidy data set is made e.g. bylist <- list(activity=fdata$activity,subject=fdata$subject) tidy <- aggregate(fdata[,3:81], by=bylist, mean)
+The list is removed after the tidy data set is made e.g. bylist <- list(activity=fdata$activity,subject=fdata$subject) wide <- aggregate(fdata[,3:81], by=bylist, mean)

-Made another tidy data set by using melt to make a long, narrow data set which I believe to be more readable. e.g. tidy1 <- melt(tidy, id.vars=c("activity","subject"))
+Made another tidy data set by using melt to make a long, narrow data set which I believe to be more readable. e.g. narrow <- melt(tidy, id.vars=c("activity","subject"))

-The data can be then written to a file using write.table write.table(tidy or tidy1, file="./tidydata.txt", row.names=FALSE)
+The data can be then written to a file using write.table write.table(wide or narrow, file="./tidydata.txt", row.names=FALSE)

 The file can be read back in using data <- read.table("./tidydata.txt", header=TRUE, sep=" ")